natcap/invest.users-guide/source/en/ndr.rst

 - :investspec:`ndr.ndr subsurface_eff_n`

-- :investspec:`ndr.ndr algorithm` Controls how water flow is modeled.
+- :investspec:`ndr.ndr flow_dir_algorithm` Controls how water flow is modeled.
 With the D8 algorithm, all water on a given pixel flows to the neighboring pixel that is most steeply downslope.
 With the Multiple flow direction (MFD) algorithm, the water on a pixel flows to all of its downslope neighbors, weighted by how steeply downslope they are.

 Interpreting results
 ====================